famished-tiger/Macros4Cuke/features/README.md

-__Macros4Cuke__ is a Cucumber extension that adds a macro facility your Cucumber scenarios.
+__Macros4Cuke__ is a Cucumber extension that allows you create and use new Cucumber steps without programming.
-  With it, you can create any new step that replaces a sequence of sub-steps.
+  With it, your scenarios will become not only shorter but also more easy to follow.
+Indeed a macro-step you can define can replace a sequence of detail-ridden steps.
-  All this can be done directly in your feature files without programming step definitions.

 [Get the gem](https://rubygems.org/gems/macros4cuke)
 [Source on GitHub](https://github.com/famished-tiger/Macros4Cuke)